DK privilege - claim transforms

 Configuring DK privilege - claim transforms

-The DK privilege can both be configured in a SAML 2.0 up-party and down-party and likewise in a OpenID Connect up-party and down-party.
+The DK privilege can both be configured in a SAML 2.0 authentication method and application registration and likewise in a OpenID Connect authentication method and application registration.

-Configure the DK privilege claim transformer on SAML 2.0 up-party in FoxIDs Control Client:
+Configure the DK privilege claim transformer on SAML 2.0 authentication method in FoxIDs Control Client:

-- Click Add claim transform and click DK XML privilege to JSON.
+2. Click Add claim transform and click DK XML privilege to JSON

 Model 2